Scaling limit of the invasion percolation cluster on a regular tree: Bottom-up construction

-\begin{proof} Solutions of the equation for $\cY^\beta$ are a concatenation of segments.
-In each segment the drift is fixed, and each segment terminates when $\underline \cY^\beta$ reaches a certain threshold.
+\end{lemma} \begin{pf} Solutions of the equation for $\cY^\beta$ are a concatenation of segments.
+In each segment the drift is fixed, and each segment terminates when $\underline\cY^\beta$ reaches a certain threshold.
 The corresponding segments of $X$ exactly correspond to the scaling limit of the tree segments $R^\beta_i$.